-Since the opening of our new Jelly Gallery, many people have fallen in love with these brainless, spineless, soft-bodied, gelatinous, pulsating, free-floating, tentacled animals.
+Since the opening of our Jelly Gallery, people have fallen in love with jellyfish -brainless, spineless, soft-bodied, gelatinous, pulsating, free-floating and tentacled animals with a mysterious intrigue.
 People have “oohed” and “aahed” over their seemingly effortless beauty and grace.
 Others have had moments of confusion, over the fact that something that is essentially 96% water and incredibly intricate and delicate, can at the same time have the power to bring nuclear power reactors and aircraft carriers to a standstill.
-It is mind-boggling, and completely true.
+It is mind-boggling, yet completely true.

 Did you know?